Monadnock Farm and Community Coalition

 MFCC kicked off in 2007 through a series of community forums focused on strengthening the connection between the broader public and our vibrant agricultural community.
 MFCC is a wide range of volunteers and partner organizations' who have come together to address key issues like Education, Inventory, Policy and Infrastructure that help us grow a more resilient local food system.
 MFCC has celebrated local agriculture through events like Monadnock Matchmaker, Farm Appreciation Night and the Feast on this Film Festival, and was a driving force behind the inception of the Monadnock Food Co op, and Monadnock Menus .

-MFCC is evolving into a region-wide coalition and engaging stakeholders in a new Strategic Plan for the Monadnock Region.
+MFCC has evolved into a region-wide coalition that engages stakeholders to work to on the goalsin the Food System Strategic Plan for the Monadnock Region.

 Meetings with over 40+ representatives of local organizations and individuals, we have crafted the following Vision, Misison and Strategic Plan.

 PLEASE give us your feedback, and tell us what you or your organization is already doing in SW NH to meet the region's objectives.

 We will soon begin reaching out to individuals and organizations active within our local food system to join as members committed to coordination with other members in order to reach our region's mission and vision through the strategic plan.

 Vision Our vision is a vibrant, safe and efficient local food system that enhances the health of our community, is profitable for farmers and producers, is accessible to all community members, conserves natural resources, and is sustained by strong leadership and commitment in the Monadnock Region.

 Mission The MFCC is a regional coalition whose mission is to support a sustainable food system by cultivating community action and building collaborations to implement effective programs, projects and policies.

 Monadnock Farm and Community Connection (MFCC) 3-Year Strategic Plan